 You do not necessarily need to spend a lot of money for an expensive surround sound system.
-A small soundbar like this one from Bomaker (found here on Amazon) will make a huge difference.
+A small soundbar like the Bowfell from Majority (found here on Amazon) will make a huge difference.
 It can allow you to enjoy a better quality sound that you probably won’t get from your computer monitor.

 Using A TV Tuner With Your Monitor

 In order to hook a cable or antenna signal to your monitor, you’ll need some sort of TV tuner.
 A TV tuner will decode the signal coming in and transform that into a picture.

 Televisions built after 2006 are required to include a built-in TV tuner* that coverts the cable or antenna signal into video and audio.
 This allows you to directly connect an antenna or cable line to your TV without using an external TV tuner**.